AMICUS CLINIC

 Anesthesia

-Breast augmentation is performed under general anesthesia at our Trivandrum facility.
+Breast augmentation is performed under general anesthesia at our facility.
 You'll be completely asleep throughout the procedure, comfortable and pain-free.
 Our anesthesiologist will meet with you beforehand to discuss your medical history and answer questions.
 Surgery is typically performed as an outpatient or short-stay procedure - most patients go home the same day or after one overnight stay.
 Duration is typically 1.5-2 hours depending on complexity and whether additional procedures (lift, fat grafting) are combined.

 Incision options